TienDatJohnyDo/seng438-a5-group13/seng438-a5-group13.md

 ### Littlewood and Varral's Bayesian Reliability Model Results
 <img src = "pictures/LVBResult.png" alt = "LVBResult.png" width = "700"/>

-The Jelinski.Moranda De-Eutrophication, John Musa's Basic Execution Time, John Musa's Logarithmic Poisson, and Non-homogeneous Posisson Models were not applicable for our Dataset hence we only test Geometric and Littlewood and Varral's Bayesian Models.
+* As a note : The Jelinski.Moranda De-Eutrophication, John Musa's Basic Execution Time, John Musa's Logarithmic Poisson, and Non-homogeneous Posisson Models were not applicable for our Dataset hence we only test Geometric and Littlewood and Varral's Bayesian Models

+### Range analysis & Plots for failure rate and Reliability of the SUT for the test data provided

+### A discussion on decision making given a target failure rate

+### A discussion on the advantages and disadvantages of reliability growth analysis

 # Assessment Using Reliability Demonstration Chart

-#
+## 3 Plots for MTTFmin, twice, and half of it for the Dataset

+### MTTFmin

+### Twice

+### Half

+### Evaluation and justification of the decision of the MTTFmin

+### Dicussion of advantages and disadvantages of RDC

 # Comparison of Results

 # Discussion on Similarity and Differences of the Two Techniques

 # How the team work/effort was divided and managed

-# r

 # Difficulties encountered, challenges overcome, and lessons learned
 1. First challenge was the learning